pardeep4u/TheWildOasis/README.md

 # The Wild Oasis - Admin Hotel Management System

-Welcome to The Wild Oasis - Admin Hotel Management System!
-This project is built using ReactJS for the frontend and Supabase for the backend and database management.
+Welcome to The Wild Oasis - Admin Hotel Management System!.

-## Overview

 The Wild Oasis Admin Hotel Management System is designed to automate various administrative tasks related to managing a hotel.
 From managing room bookings to handling guest information. this system provides a comprehensive solution for hotel administrators.
+This project is built using ReactJS for the frontend and Supabase for the backend and database management.

 ## Features